google/graphicsfuzz/docs/spirv-fuzz-standalone-walkthrough.md

 ...probably.
 The shader _might_ violate the requirements of the Vulkan or SPIR-V specification, in which case the issue is with our shader and not the Vulkan driver.
-This can happen if there is a bug in `spirv-fuzz`.
+This can happen if the original shader violates the spec or if there is a bug in `spirv-fuzz`.
 The `spirv-val` tool can validate certain properties of our SPIR-V shader;
 if validation fails, then the shader is definitely the problem (modulo bugs in `spirv-val`).